 ILADS physicians are now recommending treatment for every tick bite.
 A longer treatment period with higher doses of antibiotics is recommended for any tick bite producing an EM rash or other symptoms.
 (Read the updated guidelines.
 ILADS Treatment Guidelines)

-Treatment could last for up to 6 weeks which seems like a lot but really is not as significant as years of antibiotic treatment and out of pocket expenses for a chronic infection.
+If you choose antibiotics, treatment could last for up to 6 weeks or longer which seems like a lot but really is not as significant as years of antibiotic treatment and out of pocket expenses for a chronic infection.

 There are many natural ways to prevent tick-borne infections.
-Some use herbal medicines like using Astragalus and Cats Claw.
+Some use herbal medicines like using Astragalus and Cats Claw, see www.BuhnerHealingLyme.com.
 Banderol and Samento have been shown to be effective when used together.
-Others have used homeopathic remedies such as Ledum.
+Others have used homeopathic remedies, such as Ledum, with great success.

 - Symptoms do not always appear immediately after infection.
 Many times symptoms appear gradually over a period of weeks, months or even years.